People's Republic of Korea: Program

 The program of the PRK was presented in its 14 September twenty-seven point program.
 The program included: "the confiscation without compensation of lands held by the Japanese and collaborators; free distribution of that land to the peasants; rent limits on the nonredistributed land; nationalization of such major industries as mining, transportation, banking, and communication; state supervision of small and mid-sized companies; ... guaranteed basic human rights and freedoms, including those of speech, press, assembly, and faith; universal suffrage to adults over the age of eighteen; equality for women; labor law reforms including an eight-hour day, a minimum wage, and prohibition of child labor; and "establishment of close relations with the United States, USSR, United Kingdom, and China, and positive opposition to any foreign influences interfering with the domestic affairs of the state."
-Accordingly, the motto of the PRK was "Self-reliant and independent state" (Korean: 자주독립국가; Hanja: 自主獨立國家; RR: Jaju dongnip gukga; MR: Chaju tongnip kukka).
+The motto of the PRK was, accordingly, "Self-reliant and independent state" (Korean: 자주독립국가; Hanja: 自主獨立國家; RR: Jaju dongnip gukga; MR: Chaju tongnip kukka).

 Developments

 Communist takeover in the North

 When Soviet troops entered Pyongyang on 24 August 1945, they found a local People's Committee established there, led by veteran Christian nationalist Cho Man-sik.
 While the Soviet authorities initially recognized and worked with the People's Committees, they made determined efforts to ensure that Koreans friendly to their political interests, especially Korean communists, were placed into positions of power.
-Immediately after entering Korea, Soviet officials set about shifting the political center of the Peoples' Committees to the political left, and installed a number of Korean communists into the Peoples' Committees until eventually they formed the majority in these organizations.

 By some accounts, Cho Man-sik was the Soviet government's first choice to lead North Korea.
 However in December 1945, at the Moscow Conference, the Soviet Union agreed to a US proposal for a trusteeship over Korea for up to five years in the lead-up to independence.
 Most Koreans demanded independence immediately, which included Cho Man-sik, who opposed the proposal at a public meeting on 4 January 1946.
 Afterwards, he disappeared into house arrest.
-He was replaced by Kim Il-sung, who alongside most of the Koreans Communists had supported the trusteeship under pressure from the Soviet government.
+He was replaced by Kim Il Sung, who alongside most of the Koreans Communists had supported the trusteeship under pressure from the Soviet government.
 On 8 February 1946, the People's Committees were reorganized as Interim People's Committees dominated by Communists.
 The new regime instituted popular policies of land redistribution, industry nationalization, labor law reform, and equality for women.
-Meanwhile, existing Communist groups were reconstituted as the Workers' Party of Korea under Kim Il-sung's leadership.
+Meanwhile, existing Communist groups were reconstituted as the Workers' Party of Korea under Kim Il Sung's leadership.

-After the failure of negotiations for unification, the Democratic People's Republic of Korea (DPRK) was proclaimed on 9 September 1948, with Kim Il-sung as premier.
+After the failure of negotiations for unification, the Democratic People's Republic of Korea (DPRK) was proclaimed on 9 September 1948, with Kim Il Sung as premier.